- Some water parks in Texas, Wisconsin, and Arizona are open for business

 Water parks in Texas reopened May 29 with new occupancy limits and rules, leaving people to question if other states would follow suit.
 So far, water parks in Wisconsin and Arizona have followed suit, though it seems that in many other places in the U.S., these large gathering places have remained shuttered for now.

-New rules in Texas included limiting occupancies to 25%, and some water parks are moving to online ticket sales to avoid contact between employees and customers.
-At Typhoon Texas in Pflugerville, side attractions like video games or play areas aren’t open, and employees and contractors must be screened before their shifts.
+Rules in Texas included limiting occupancies to 25% (and eventually 50% in June), and some water parks moved to online ticket sales to avoid contact between employees and customers.
+At Typhoon Texas in Pflugerville, side attractions like video games or play areas weren’t open, and employees and contractors had to be screened before their shifts.
+Clearly, those reduced capacity numbers hurt the revenue of water parks that opened.

 The CDC advises that chlorine and bromine commonly used in public swimming pools should be enough to “inactivate” the coronavirus in water, which makes swimming in them relatively safe.
 It’s still the aspect of person-to-person spread which has people concerned, as the virus spreads through respiratory droplets.
 Social distancing at places like public pools and water parks is still advised.